t-prinz/cisco-ucs/README.md

 ```
 Name: UCS Emulator
 Organization: Default

+Click on Groups and add a new group
+Name: ucs

+Click on Hosts and add a new host
+Host Name: ucs-emulator
+Variables: ucs_ip: 192.168.122.34

 ```

 Create a new Source within the UCS Emulator inventory.
 This will reference the inventory file in the project